elastic/endpoint-package/README.md

 ## The Endpoint Package and Generating the Endpoint Mapping

 Information on updating the Endpoint package and generating the Endpoint mapping can be found [here](./PACKAGE.md)

+## ECS Version

+The generated files are dependent on the github version of ECS used.
+To use a more recent version of ECS to pick up new definition chance the `ECS_GIT_REF` in the **Makefile**.
+You can also make a temporary change command line `make ECS_GIT_REF=v1.6.0`.
+But be sure to commit this to the **Makefile** when you are done and satisfied with your change.